blargoner/blargoner.github.com/index.md

 title: blargon
 ---

 Hello, visitor.
 My name is John Peloquin.
-I like to think of myself as a character clock, sitting on a mushroom, pondering life.

-I live in the [East Village][nyc] of Manhattan and enjoy [making][video.stmarks] [videos][video.rockefeller] around the city.
+I live in the [East Village][nyc] of Manhattan where I enjoy [making][video.stmarks] [videos][video.rockefeller] around the city.
+Sometimes I am mistaken for a pelican.

 ## Software